top of page

 Celebrating Colorado Women Artists

-The Women’s Caucus for Art Colorado Chapter created this collection of murals to highlight the significant contributions of Colorado women artists.
+The Women’s Caucus for Art Colorado Chapter created our collection of 12 murals to highlight the significant contributions of Colorado women artists.

-The 4'.2" ft. by 5'.3" ft. portable canvas murals will be displayed at various locations to introduce Coloradoans and visitors to the art and impact of these artists: Elizabeth Spalding, Eppie Archuleta, Betty Woodman, Senga Nengudi, and Jean Smith.
+The 4'.2" ft. by 5'.3" ft. portable canvas murals will be displayed at various locations to introduce Coloradoans and visitors to the art and impact of these artist honorees.

-If you are interested in displaying these murals, contact annettecoleman@yahoo.com.
+If you are interested in displaying these murals in your community please, contact annettecoleman@yahoo.com.

 ElisaebethWLogo.jpg